isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In such cases, localize the use of necessary extensions and control their use with non-core Coding Guidelines.
 If possible, build interfaces that encapsulate the extensions so they can be turned off or compiled away on systems that do not support those extensions.

 Extensions often do not have rigorously defined semantics.
-Even extensions that are common and implemented by multiple compilers may have slightly different behaviors and edge case behavior as a direct result of *not* having a rigorous standard definition.
+Even extensions that are common and implemented by multiple compilers might have slightly different behaviors and edge case behavior as a direct result of *not* having a rigorous standard definition.
 With sufficient use of any such extension, expected portability will be impacted.